DianeD/uno/README.md

    ```

 ## Step 8: Create the Index and Subscription views
-In this step you'll create a view for the app start page and a view that displays the properties of the subscription you create.
+In this step, you'll create a view for the app start page and a view that displays the properties of the subscription you create.
+You'll also edit the Error view to show a description.

 ### Create the Index view